MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

 The generic-text function `_tcsicmp`, which is defined in TCHAR.H, maps to either `_stricmp`, `_wcsicmp` or `_mbsicmp`, depending on the character set that is defined at compile time.
-Each function performs a case-insensitive comparison of the strings.
+Each function does a case-insensitive comparison of the strings.
 The comparison depends on the LC_CTYPE aspect of the locale but not LC_COLLATE.
 For more information, see [_stricmp, _wcsicmp, _mbsicmp, _stricmp_l, _wcsicmp_l, _mbsicmp_l](../../c-runtime-library/reference/stricmp-wcsicmp-mbsicmp-stricmp-l-wcsicmp-l-mbsicmp-l.md).

 ### Example